thestinger/termite/README.rst

 * hint mode overlay for urls (like elinks/vimperator/pentadactyl)
 * scrollback search needs to be improved upstream [1]_
 * expose keybindings in ``termite.cfg``
-* output should be paused while in command mode

 ..
 [1] https://bugzilla.gnome.org/show_bug.cgi?id=627886